Concept Summary

 Semantic Mesh — LLM-Oriented Concept Summary

-0) Twin Purposes
+0) Semantic Flow Twin Purposes

-1) Definition A semantic mesh is a dereferenceable, folder-structured, possibly-versioned corpus of semantic resources where every URL resolves to meaningful content.
-A mesh maps directly from a Git repository’s folder hierarchy to a published static site so that:
+1) Definition A semantic mesh is a dereferenceable, possibly-versioned corpus of semantic resources where every IRI resolves to meaningful content.

 • RDF datasets live as distributions on versioned flow snapshots.